yasir13001/AI_Moon_Visibilty_Reporting/README.md

-Here’s a polished `README.md`-style project description tailored for GitHub, complete with **keywords for discoverability**:

----

 # 🌙 Moon Visibility Report Generator

 An AI-powered Python tool for generating **lunar visibility reports** using **LLMs (Large Language Models)** such as **Gemini**, **Groq**, and **LLaMA3** (via **Ollama**).
 Designed for astronomers, developers, and researchers interested in **moon sighting**, **Hilal reports**, and **Islamic calendar computations**.